"Five Points of a New Architecture": Criticism

 The conventions of the Five Points of Architecture are not always practical in application.
 After the completion of Villa Savoye, Le Corbusier began to stray from the principles articulated in his manifesto, preferring instead, structures that were more harmonious with nature.
 This ideological departure was largely founded on an inclination towards more vernacular architecture and utilization of natural resources, promoting the importance of nature in all practices, and determining that all forms should originate from nature.
 Evidently, this was a shift from the more Purist designs of Five Points, and Le Corbusier sought to reconcile his five classifications with greater flexibility, creating a fusion between mechanistic order and natural chaos.

 Certain principles of the Five Points proved incongruent to actual habitation, with designs not holistically considering everyday living.
 The physical deterioration of Villa Savoye was largely due to Le Corbusier's inattention to the needs of his clients, prioritizing aesthetic ambition over domestic consumption.
 Additionally, the expansive glass windows can cause overheating during warmer seasons, and substantial heat loss in colder climates.
 Since they wrap around the entire structure, there is no reprieve from their harsh impacts.
 As a consequence of the extensive water leakage and inclement weather complications, the villa required frequent repairs and became uninhabitable.
 Yet it still served as a demonstration of the architect's visionary prowess.

 Legacy

 Le Corbusier's influence is undeniable, and his Five Points of Modern Architecture have served as guidelines in many architectural infrastructures.
 Elements of the Five Points have been featured in numerous contemporary designs, reinforcing the lasting heritage of his original manifesto.
 The core ideas of this rationalization still serve as inspiration and foundation for many contemporary architects, who incorporate Le Corbusier's framework into their projects.

-Corresponding architectural influences can be found in the works of prominent architects, such as Mies van der Rohe, particularly in the Farnsworth House; as well as the famed Glass House by Philip Johnson.
-These much celebrated masterpieces have profoundly shaped Modernist residential architecture, tracing Le Corbusier's enduring impact to the architectural landscape of the modern era.
+Corresponding architectural influences can be found in the works of architects such as Mies van der Rohe, particularly in the Farnsworth House; as well as the Glass House by Philip Johnson.
+These much works have shaped Modernist residential architecture, tracing Le Corbusier's enduring impact to the architectural landscape of the modern era.